UniStudents/Saffron/README.md

 **S**imple **A**bstract **F**ramework **F**or the **R**etrieval **O**f **N**ews

 \
-Stage: Development (NOT FOR PRODUCTION USE)
+Stage: Alpha (API subject to change)

 In colaboration with:
 \